 Mobile OS Market Share

 If your company’s strategy is to reach the global mobile market, then take into account the following numbers from StatCounter.
-Android remains the dominant operating system on the worldwide level holding the share of around 70% and leaving iOS with 30%.
+Android remains the dominant operating system on the worldwide level holding a share of around 70% and leaving iOS with 30%.

-Source: StatCounter Global Stats OS Market Share
+Source: StatCounter Global Stats – OS Market Share

 Here are the details for various world parts: